josmar-crwdstffng/angular/aio/content/guide/component/component-use-style.md

 </code-example>

-The Angular framework build process detects and runs the relevent CSS pre-processor for an external styles file.
+The Angular framework build process detects and runs the relevant CSS pre-processor for an external styles file.
 To learn more about how to configure the Angular CLI to set the default to your preferred CSS preprocessor, see [Generation schematics][AioGuideWorkspaceConfigGenerationSchematics].

 <div class="alert is-important">